1. What are the most important factors in admission decisions?

 Do not upload an encrypted transcript to the application.
 It will upload as a blank document and will not be able to be used for evaluation.
 Please print the document out, scan it, then upload the scanned version.

 When materials arrive after a file has been reviewed, sometimes it gets missed.
 So, a few days late is often no problem, but a few weeks late could hurt your chances.
-Please do your best to get materials in by the deadline.
+Please do your best to get materials in by the deadline, including your letters of recommendation.

 We want to know your mathematical interests in addition to your interest in attending the University of Maryland.
 For example, including which professors you are interested in working with, research projects you have completed, your future career interests, or exciting Mathematical ideas that interest you are all appropriate topics to discuss in the personal statement.